 - Part 4.
 [Recommended] Convert MP3 to WMA and Play on Windows 10/8/7 Easily

-Generally speaking, Windows Media Player failed to recognize an MP3 file can be included to the following 4 reasons.
+Generally speaking, Windows Media Player failed to recognize an MP3 file can be included for the following 4 reasons.

-- Windows Media Player cannot recognize MP3 file, which is virtually in another format.
+- Windows Media Player cannot recognize the MP3 file, which is virtually in another format.

-- Some MP3 files requires a license and Windows Media Player cannot reproduce without it.
+- Some MP3 files require a license, and Windows Media Player cannot reproduce without it.